Approximation Algorithm for Noisy Quantum Circuit Simulation

-\textbf{Quantum Fault Simulation Algorithms:} We first recall the state-of-the-art simulation algorithms for noiseless and noisy quantum circuits.
-For both cases, a direct method is to calculate the transitions of the state vector or density matrix representation through a sequence of quantum gates modeled by unitary matrices.
-This method is simple and usually integrated into software development kits for quantum computing (e.g., Qiskit, Cirq, etc.).
-However, the exponential number of terms in these representations limits the number of qubits that can be simulated.
-For overcoming this issue, one of the most popular methods is to use a data structure, called \emph{tensor network}, to catch the locality (a quantum gate is only applied on 1 or 2 qubits) and regularity (the pattern of quantum gates in practical circuits is regular) of quantum circuits and has been successively used in the simulation of sizeable noiseless quantum circuits~\cite{haner20175,huang2020classical,li2019quantum,pednault2017breaking,villalonga2019flexible, PhysRevLett.128.030501}.
-However, the tensor network method cannot directly simulate noisy quantum circuits.
-Another approach is the Decision Diagram-based (DD-base) method~\cite{10.1109/DAC18074.2021.9586191, zulehner2018advanced}, which is generally more lightweight than the tensor network-based one.
-It stores all amplitudes of a state in a compact data structure, using less memory and performing better on circuits with simpler structures.
-However, most of these methods work well for the circuits which can keep the size of the data structures small for each intermediate state in the simulating process.
-They can achieve satisfactory performance in full amplitude simulation of this kind of circuit.
-However, superconducting quantum circuits compose of gates with arbitrary parameters, and the performance of such methods on these circuits is ineffective~\cite{10.1109/DAC18074.2021.9586191, hillmich2021accurate}.
-Although the DD-based methods can be adapted to support noisy quantum circuit simulation~\cite{ddsim_noise}, the extra noise operator leads to a high cost of runtime.
+\textbf{Noiseless Simulation:} The widely used method of noiseless simulation is to calculate the transitions of the state vector through a sequence of quantum gates modeled by unitary matrices.
+This method is straightforward and integrated into most popular software development kits for quantum computing (e.g., Qiskit, Cirq, etc.).
+However, the exponential number of terms in these representations restricts the number of qubits that can be simulated.
+To overcome this issue, one popular method employs a data structure, the \emph{tensor network}, to capture the locality (a quantum gate is only applied on 1 or 2 qubits) and regularity (the pattern of quantum gates in practical circuits is regular) of quantum circuits.
+This approach has been successfully utilized in simulating large noiseless quantum circuits~\cite{haner20175,huang2020classical,li2019quantum,pednault2017breaking,villalonga2019flexible, PhysRevLett.128.030501}.
+An alternative approach is the Decision Diagram-based (DD-based) method~\cite{10.1109/DAC18074.2021.9586191, zulehner2018advanced}, akin to the Binary Decision Diagrams (BDD) in classical computing.
+This technique optimizes memory usage and performance by compactly storing all state amplitudes in a specialized data structure.
+While effective for certain types of circuits, particularly those that maintain manageable data structure sizes throughout the simulation, its performance diminishes with circuits that have gates with arbitrary parameters, such as those used in quantum supremacy experiments~\cite{10.1109/DAC18074.2021.9586191, hillmich2021accurate}.

-Current superconducting quantum processors have a relatively large number of qubits, and most circuits include gates with arbitrary rotation angles, this motivates us to develop a new simulation algorithm based on the tensor network representation of noisy quantum circuits to perform fault simulation on the superconducting quantum circuits.